 We at CrossCountry Consulting (CrossCountry) respect your concerns about privacy and value the relationship that we have with you.
-This Privacy Statement describes the types of personal information that we collect and use, whether we receive that personal information from and about individuals who visit our website, www.crosscountry-consulting.com and who we interact with in other ways, or we receive that personal information from clients who collected and made it available to us in connection with our provision of services to those clients.
+This Privacy Statement describes the types of personal information that we collect and use, whether we receive that personal information from and about individuals who visit our website and who we interact with in other ways, or we receive that personal information from clients who collected and made it available to us in connection with our provision of services to those clients.
 This privacy notice explains what information we collect, how we intend to use that information, and how we may share that information with interested parties.

 In addition to this Privacy Statement, CrossCountry adheres to the EU-US Privacy Shield Principles and the EU General Data Protection Regulation (GDPR) with regard to the transfer of Personal Data from the European Union to the United States and in regards to data collected from citizens of EU member countries.
 For more information, see “Additional Information for Individuals in the European Union,” below.

 To contact us with questions about this Privacy Statement, the EU-US Privacy Shield Framework, or any other privacy-related issues, see “How to Contact Us/California Privacy Rights,” below.

-This Privacy Statement does not apply to CrossCountry’s human resources information, including information that we collect from prospective job applicants and from employees and contractors.
+This Privacy Statement does not apply to CrossCountry’s human resources information such as information collected from current and former employees and contractors.

 CrossCountry and its compliance with this Privacy Statement is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).

 Information that We Collect and How We Use It